Route: 253, Edinburgh to Berwick-upon-Tweed

 The bus runs alongside Eye Water, a stream with the UK’s most unappealing name, which we follow into Eyemouth.
 It’s amazing there isn’t already a horror film character called Eyemouth, so I’ve put together a pitch…

-A spindly ghoul who has mouths for eyes, he can only survive by crunching down on his victims’ eyeballs and grafting their optic nerves to his forehead.
+A spindly ghoul who has mouths for eyes, he survives by crunching down on his victims’ eyeballs and grafting their optic nerves to his forehead.
 He suffers a terrible accident when he pops a glass eye into his main mouth and chips one of his serrated teeth.
-Of course, he vows revenge on the whole of humanity, starting at a party where a houseful of jocks and cheerleaders are dancing to 90s gangsta rap and drinking illicit punch.
+Of course, he vows revenge on the whole of humanity, starting at a party where a houseful of jocks and cheerleaders are grinding to ’90s gangsta rap and drinking illicit punch.
 Eyemouth devours them one by one, after which a close-up shows him wiping bloody drool from each of his gnashing maws.

 Or are they tears?
 Is he fighting a curse?
 I fear we’ll never know.